 with:

--- The Originator shall not transmit an A-MPDU corresponding to a tuple <TA, RA, TID> before synchronizing the SSN, WinStartR, and WinStartB parameters for the specific tuple.
-The Originator may transmit either a single MPDU or a BAR to initiate the synchronization.
-Synchronization is confirmed by reception from the Responder of an ACK, when a single MPDU is used, or by a BA, when a BAR is used.
+-- The originator shall not transmit an A-MPDU corresponding to a tuple <TA, RA, TID> before synchronizing the SSN, WinStartR, and WinStartB parameters for the specific tuple.
+The originator may transmit either a single MPDU or a BAR frame to initiate the synchronization.
+Synchronization is confirmed by reception of an Ack frame from the responder when a single MPDU is used, or by a Block Ack frame when a BAR is used.